 Do you have a design in mind when you start?

 No. I put pen to paper and start with a line or a shape and see where it takes me.
-Rotating the page as I go, which allows for a fresh perspective when stumped.
+Rotating the page as I go, which allows for a fresh perspective.

 What is your favourite medium?

+Favourites are fluid and mood dependent.
 I'll always have a love for ballpoint pens as they allow me to create on the go.
-Combining my love for travel and spontaneity whilst being able to enjoy new situations blanketed within a creative bubble of joy.
-I really love using the pyrography pen as well.
+Combining a love for travel and spontaneity whilst being able to enjoy new situations blanketed within a creative bubble of joy.
+I really love using the pyrography pen also as it feels instinctively primal to etch and burn into wood or bone..

 Are you afraid of damaging the artwork when drawing in bars ad cafes?